How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Whether you built it or bought it, you need it to last as long as possible.
 You want it to withstand whatever Mother Nature throws at it.
 If it was still a tree, it would have its bark for protection.

-Without that natural protection, you need to provide a force field to protect it from rain that can accelerate wood rot.
+Painting a beehive helps with wood preservation.
+Without natural protection, you need to provide a force field to protect it from rain that can accelerate wood rot.

 Eye Candy